BaiukIL/console-tanks-game/README.md

 How to play game?
 Download files in new folder.
 In console change directory to new folder.

-Then RUN CONSOLE FULL SCREEN and launch main.py with next command:
+Then RUN CONSOLE FULL SCREEN and run main.py as follows:

     name:~directories$ python3 main.py